apache/geronimo/README.txt

  The default administration user/password for the Geronimo Administration Console and command line deployment tool is system/manager.
-You can change these defaults directly from the Geronimo Administration Console by accessing Security -> Console Realm and change the user name and password from the Console Realm Users portlet.
+You can change these defaults directly from the Geronimo Administration Console by accessing Security -> Users and Groups and change the user name and password from the Console Realm Users portlet.

  As an alternative, you can make the same changes by editing the
  <geronimo_home>/var/security/users.properties and